MACNICA-CLAVIS-NV/jetson-triton-container/README.md

     Enter it again: (Input your FTP Password again)
     ```

-1. To stop the servers, execute the following command.
+1. To stop the servers, execute the following command from another terminal.
     ```
     ./scripts/compose_down.sh
     ```